Rental Property

 1. Get a professional photographer

 It doesn’t take an expert to tell you that we live in a digital world where everything is done online, and people basically shop for anything they need on the internet.
-While that is definitely great for growing businesses and people selling products online, it also might be problematic at times.
+While that is great for growing businesses and people selling products online, it also might be problematic.
 The first impression you make is on the internet, and if it isn’t a good one, chances are you won’t have the opportunity to make a second impression.
-This is why it’s advisable that you hire a professional photographer to upload high-quality, clear photos of the property, as most people will be looking at listings online.
+This is why you should hire a professional photographer to upload high-quality, clear photos of the property, as most people will be looking at listings online.

 2. Do repairs before anything

 How well do you think a property with a leaking sink would sell?
 Or one with cracked paint?
-It’s very important to fix any issues before even considering leasing a place, because no one wants to rent a house/apartment with existing problems—even if you do find someone, you’ll have to charge a lot less than you need.
-So, make it a priority to inspect the entire place and take care of any potential problems, no matter how small they are.
+It’s essential to fix any issues before even considering leasing a place because no one wants to rent a house/apartment with existing problems—even if you do find someone, you’ll have to charge a lot less than you need.
+So, make it a priority to inspect the entire place and take care of any potential problems, no matter how small.
 A trivial detail like a missing door knob might, in fact, deter a potential tenant.

 3. Get new parts

-You naturally want to save money, not spend it, but you should think of it as an investment.
-Instead of just fixing damaged parts of your property, consider getting replacements for the things that are in a really poor condition.
+You naturally want to save money, not spend it, but you should consider it an investment.
+Instead of just fixing damaged parts of your property, consider getting replacements for the things that are in deplorable condition.
 You can even increase the rent for this, but in any case, it will draw more tenants since you’ll have brought better furniture or facilities to your property.

 4. Work on curb appeal